 It’s recommended by the state.
-According to Chapter 613a Sec.
-34-243d, all members of a Connecticut LLC may enter into an operating agreement to regulate the internal affairs of the company.
+According to the General Statutes of Connecticut, Uniform Limited Liability Company Act § 34-243d, all members of a Connecticut LLC may enter into an operating agreement to regulate the internal affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.